YoussefMamlouk/diona-ds-project/data/raw/README.md

 The project automatically caches downloaded data to this directory:
 - Downloaded data is saved as `yfinance_cache_<TICKER>_<HASH>.csv`
 - On subsequent runs, cached data is used automatically (no re-download)
-- This ensures reproducibility and allows offline grading
+- This ensures reproducibility and allows offline use
 - Cache files are created automatically on first download

 ## Data Files